 The striking hotel that will become the new Nobu Hotels flagship is making great eco strides by eliminating 80 percent of all printed matter throughout the hotel: menus, door keys, and more.
 (Spring)

 The Chiado hotel inspired by two explorers is just one more reason to come to Portugal.
 And we're extra intrigued by the promise of "a bar where vermouth grows from the trees."
-(March)
+(Summer)

 We're digging the pop vibe of this welcoming hotel in the cool 9th arrondissement, where the 51 rooms and suites were designed to evoke a home-away-from-home feeling.
-(March)
+(Summer)

 One&Only Portonovi, Montenegro